parkermac/LO/README.md

 #### _NOTE for mac users_

 As of 2022.12.07 the conda-forge version of the nco operators does not have a version for the new M1 chip.
-So you will want to make your own environment yaml file, deleting nco from the list (and pytide as well, with is not used much).
+So you will want to make your own environment yaml file, deleting nco from the list.
 And then install nco using homebrew instead:
 - Instructions to install homebrew: https://brew.sh/
 - Install nco using homebrew: https://formulae.brew.sh/formula/nco#default
 - Both are one-liners.
 Easy!

 After installing nco using homebrew, you can add -nco back to your myenv.yml and in the terminal do: `conda env update -f myenv.yml`.
-A similar solution might exist for pytide, but I haven't tried it yet.

 #### (4) Create your own LO_user and make it a GitHub repo